| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 .
 Define

-is the intercept parameter of a Weibull
+where is the intercept parameter of a Weibull

 proportional hazards regression model.
 The posterior distribution for